andreasremdt/ag-grid-test/README.md

 ## Custom views

-- The prop `customViewsLayout` can be set on the table and accepts "dropdown", "simple", or "none".
+- The prop `customViewsLayout` can be set on the table and accepts "menu", "toolbar", or "none".

-### "simple" custom view layout
+### "toolbar" custom view layout

 - As long as the table state remains unchanged, no controls are visible.
 - When the table state changes (sort order, column order, filter, etc.) and no custom view is currently selected, the "Create custom view" and "Reset view" buttons appear on the top left.